XState in React

 };

-The compare function is needed in the example above because comparing two arrays by [] === []
+The compare function is needed in the example above because comparing two arrays by [] === [] would always result in a re-render.

 useActor